zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

-** 2025-12-13**
+**2025-12-15**

+Added support for **GLM-TTS**.

+**2025-12-13**

 Added option **`Concatenate` > `Subdivide into phrases`**.
-This allows the player/reader app to highlight text on a "per-phrase" basis by leveraging the STT word-level timing data (Note, on pre-existing projects, all audio must first be re-generated).
+This allows the player/reader app to highlight text on a "per-phrase" basis by leveraging the STT word-level timing data (Note, on pre-existing projects, all audio would first need be re-generated).

-Transferred various app-level preference settings to become project settings.
+Transferred various app-level preference settings to be project settings.

 **2025-12-09**